yashaggarwal85d/Neural-Vault/Books/How to talk to anyone/Call spade a spade.md

 * Don’t be afraid to use words that maybe doesn’t sound polite.
 	* **Winners uses these words boldly**.
-* Don’t be too polite and find a way around of saying these words, calling penis “ding dong” doesn’t make it sound better.
+* <mark style="background: #FF5582A6;">Don’t be too polite and find a way around of saying these words</mark>
+	* Calling penis “ding dong” doesn’t make it sound better.
 # Examples

 - Call boobs boobs or breasts or chest